SemanticSugar/quaid/README.txt

 Quaid is here to help.
 Promise.
 It's even in the name.
 Quaid loosely stands for j(QU)ery (AID).

-At the time of writing, Quaid is 17k compressed.
+At the time of writing, Quaid is 19.8k minified.

 You're looking at the code repo.
 Here's what's going on: